ruslanguns/startuptemplate-main/README.md

         npx serve -s ./public

-5. Build for production

-        npm run prod

-6. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
+5. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
 If you don't see a gradient on the text, something went wrong.

 ## How to use